 Provisions are recognized when the Group has a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Where the Group expects some or all of a provision to be reimbursed, for example, under an insurance contract, the reimbursement is recognized as a separate asset but only when the reimbursement is virtually certain.
 The expense relating to any provision is presented in the consolidated statement of income, net of any reimbursement.
-If the effect of the time value of money is material, provisions are determined by discounting the time value of money and, where appropriate, the risks specific to the liability.
-Where discounting is used, the increase in the provision due to the passage of time is recognized as a an interest expense.
+If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
+Where discounting is used, the increase in the provision due to the passage of time is recognized as an interest expense.